Composition in the Classroom

 Created by Kentucky educators, the Composition in the Classroom document is designed to help Kentucky teachers and administrators gain a better understanding of the KAS for Reading and Writing’s Composition strand.
 This resource takes an in-depth look at each of the three modes of writing, the three types of writing, and authentic audiences, forms and purposes.
 Each section on the three modes of writing contains examples of potential instructional resources which could be used in elementary and secondary classrooms.

-Writing Across Disciplines
+Text-Based Writing Across Disciplines

-Writing Across Disciplines is an expansion of Composition in the Classroom, a resource developed by reading and writing teachers to help Kentucky educators provide students with opportunities to develop into confident, independent and proficient writers.
-Composition in the Classroom and its expansions support teachers implementing existing High-Quality Instructional Resources (HQIRs) adopted by school districts as well as educators teaching in districts that have not yet adopted a primary HQIR in reading and writing.
-The tips, suggestions and tasks in Composition in the Classroom and its expansions should not replace adopted HQIR but should serve to supplement instruction towards the full depth and rigor of the Kentucky Academic Standards.
-For more information regarding high-quality literacy curricula, districts and school leaders may access The Reading and Writing Instructional Resources Consumer Guide, a tool for evaluating and selecting instructional resources for alignment to the Kentucky Academic Standards (KAS) for Reading and Writing.
+Use this resource to support the implementation of existing High-Quality Instructional Resources (HQIRs) adopted by school districts as well as educators teaching in districts that have not yet adopted a primary HQIR in reading and writing.
+The tasks should not replace adopted HQIR but should serve to supplement instruction towards the full depth and rigor of the Kentucky Academic Standards.

 Introduction to KAS Conferencing Guides and Composition Rubrics